-^{187.}Revised Version of India's New Model Bilateral Investment Treaty, Andrew Cornford, page 4.
+^{188.} Revised Version of India's New Model Bilateral Investment Treaty, Andrew Cornford, page 4.

-^{188.} Stephan Schill and Robyn Briese, 'If the State Considers: Self-Judging Clauses in International Dispute Settlement', Max Planck Yearbook of United Nations Law, 2009, volume 13, p 64.

-Nothing in this Treaty shall be construed to prevent a Party from taking any action which it considers necessary for the protection of its essential security interests including but not limited to: (a) action relating to fissionable and fusionable materials or the materials from which they are derived; (b) action taken in time of war or other emergency in domestic or international relations; (c) action relating to the traffic in arms, ammunition and implements of war and to such traffic in other goods and materials as is carried on directly or indirectly for the purpose of supplying a military establishment; (d) action taken so as to protect critical public infrastructure including communication, power and water infrastructures from deliberate attempts intended to disable or degrade such infrastructure; (e) any policy, requirement or measure including, without limitation, a requirement obtaining (or
+^{189.} Stephan Schill and Robyn Briese, 'If the State Considers: Self-Judging Clauses in International Dispute Settlement', Max Planck Yearbook of United Nations Law, 2009, volume 13, p from taking any action which it considers necessary for the protection of its essential security interests including but not limited to: (a) action relating to fissionable and fusionable materials or the materials from which they are derived; (b) action taken in time of war or other emergency in domestic or international relations; (c) action relating to the traffic in arms, ammunition and implements of war and to such traffic in other goods and materials as is carried on directly or indirectly for the purpose of supplying a military establishment; (d) action taken so as to protect critical public infrastructure including communication, power and water infrastructures from deliberate attempts intended to disable or degrade such infrastructure; (e) any policy, requirement or measure including, without limitation, a requirement obtaining (or denying) any security clearance to any company, personnel or equipment.